jsmolka/blog/content/posts/progress-report-2/index.md

 }
 ```

-The code above shows the parts of the PPU which take part in rendering the Pokémon Emerald title screen.
+The code above shows the parts of the PPU that take part in rendering the Pokémon Emerald title screen.
 The used backgrounds and their render function are dependent on the selected video mode in the DISPCNT register.
 You can see the resulting individual layers in the following images.

 {{<wrap>}}
   {{<image src="img/bg0.png" caption="Background layer 0">}}